 The first night a couple of sentries decide to dig the silver cross out of one of the walls, and what happens next will blow your mind, Mann hopes, so that you don't notice how most of the rest of the film is blown as well, like dust in the slow motion wind, sparkling like diamonds in cross-shaped rays of ambient light, illuminating mysterious spaces vaster than the ocean within the stone blocks of the walls.

-Soon Jürgen's men begin disappearing at geometric rate.
+Soon Jürgen's men begin disappearing at a geometric rate.
 Backwards fog machines absorb German souls for use incarnating a dark giant with glowing red eyes and a body that slowly beefs up from accumulated evil soul steroids.
-Prochnow doesn't see it but does notice his men are vanishing, and an SS officer, Gabriel Byrne is busting his balls.
-Bottles are opened, drunk existential despair occurs, and bloody graffiti in an ancient vaguely semitic language turns up on a wall.
-This prompts the Nazis to send for an old Jewish archaeologist-linguist named Dr. Cuza (Ian McKellen), currently cooling his wheelchair in a nearby concentration camp.
-The linguist brings his hot daughter (Alberta Watson), leading to attempted rape by German guards who are promptly absorbed into our monster via a lengthy shot of backwards fog.
+Prochnow doesn't see it but does notice his men are vanishing, and an SS officer (Gabriel Byrne) is busting his balls about it.
+Bottles are opened, drunk existential despair moves in.
+Bloody graffiti in an ancient vaguely semitic language turns up on a wall.
+This prompts the Nazis to send for an old Jewish archaeologist-linguist named Dr. Cuza (Ian McKellen), currently cooling his wheelchair in a nearby concentration camp with his hot daughter (Alberta Watson).
+He brings her, leading to attempted rape by German guards who are promptly absorbed into our monster via a lengthy shot of backwards fog.
 Is this the fabled Jewish golem, or the original Dracula or have they always been one and the same?
 Whomever he is, this burly being comes to Dr. Cuza to offer vengeance against the Reich in exchange for a small favor that will enable him to escape the Keep.
 As an advance, the being infuses Dr. Cuza with youth and he can suddenly walk and looks as young and spry as Ian McKellen was at the time, relatively speaking.